 (publication guidelines can be found on Conference website)

-Selected papers will be considered for publication in:
+Full papers will be considered for publication according to the aim and scope of:

 Authors are invited to submit extended abstracts (in English) in doc/docx files no later than October 15, 2020 via e-mail email@example.com.
 Please note that the extended abstracts should be consistent with the required format.
 A notification of acceptance will be sent till November 10, 2020.